 Best For: ML teams with high-volume real-time inference requirements where latency directly impacts business metrics.

-- Deployment: Managed, VPC, or on-premise
+- Deployment: Managed, VPC, or self-hosted

 3. Bifrost by Maxim AI